Minnesota Infant Care & Education Center

 Health and Safety

-All of our staff are well-trained and up-to-date on Sudden Unexpected Infant Death (SUID) and Abusive Head Trauma (AHT) classes before they even start working with the children and continue to renew the courses every year.
+All caregivers are trained and certified in Sudden Unexpected Infant Death (SUID) and Abusive Head Trauma (AHT) before they start – and every year after.

 Meals and Snacks

-Until your baby is ready for regular table food, we follow your own diet plan using your food and bottles.
+Until your baby is ready for table food, we’ll follow your feeding plan using your bottles and food.

 Communication